GSA/fedramp-gov/pages/challenge.md

 <p>In accordance with FISMA, each Agency is required to issue an Authority to Operate (ATO) to authorize operation and accept the risk of using an information system.
 FISMA, and the <a href="https://www.whitehouse.gov/presidential-actions/presidential-executive-order-strengthening-cybersecurity-federal-networks-critical-infrastructure/" target="_blank">President’s Executive Order</a>, require agency heads to be responsible for information security risk within that agency and, while FedRAMP helps streamline and support agency risk determinations, ultimately that responsibility lies with the individual agency.</p>

-<p>FedRAMP’s unified approach allows CSPs to demonstrate how they are safeguarding information using a single set of security requirements that is accepted by all executive branch Departments and Agencies.
-This “do once, use many” approach minimizes duplicative Agency-specific authorization efforts, inconsistencies, and cost inefficiencies.</p>
+<p>FedRAMP’s unified approach allows CSPs to demonstrate how they are safeguarding information using a single set of security requirements that is accepted by all executive branch departments and agencies.
+This “do once, use many” approach minimizes duplicative agency-specific authorization efforts, inconsistencies, and cost inefficiencies.</p>

 <p>FedRAMP works closely with partners from industry and government  to promote the secure adoption of innovative information technologies.
-The FedRAMP PMO takes a continuous improvement mindset to its mission of creating transparent standards and processes to  accelerate federal Agencies’ adoption of cloud technologies and ability to leverage security authorizations on a government-wide scale.</p>
+The FedRAMP PMO takes a continuous improvement mindset to its mission of creating transparent standards and processes to  accelerate federal agencies’ adoption of cloud technologies and ability to leverage security authorizations on a government-wide scale.</p>

 <h3>How Do CSPs Get a FedRAMP Authorization?</h3>

-<p>CSPs can achieve a FedRAMP Authorization for their Cloud Service Offering (CSO) from one of two approaches: through Agency partnership or through the Joint Authorization Board (JAB).
+<p>CSPs can achieve a FedRAMP Authorization for their Cloud Service Offering (CSO) from one of two approaches: through agency partnership or through the Joint Authorization Board (JAB).
 Regardless of the authorization approach, the CSP and 3PAO must produce the same deliverables (documents, artifacts, and evidence files) to convey the risk associated with the CSO.</p>
 <h3><a href="{{site.baseurl}}/jab-authorization/">JAB Authorization Process</a></h3>
 <img src="{{site.baseurl}}/assets/img/ato-auth.png">
 <h3><a href="{{site.baseurl}}/agency-authorization/">Agency Authorization Process</a></h3>
 <img src="{{site.baseurl}}/assets/img/agency-auth.png">
 <h3>Challenges with the "As-Is" FedRAMP Process</h3>

-<p>As Agencies migrate to cloud technology, authorization challenges remain.
+<p>As agencies migrate to cloud technology, authorization challenges remain.
 FedRAMP is committed to providing workable and scalable solutions for our partners to advance the pace of secure cloud adoption.
 The FedRAMP PMO identified four improvement areas to the current “as-is” process.</p>
 <table>
 	<tbody>
 	<tr colspan="1">